 CREATIVITY IN QUARANTINE

-Our online community is a lifeline of friendship, stability, and hope for youth who are struggling to understand the rapidly changing world they find themselves in and their own place within it.
+Our online community was a lifeline of friendship, stability, and hope for youth who were struggling to understand the rapidly changing world they found themselves in and their own place within it.

-We listen to these beautiful people, hold the questions with them, and try to be worthy of their trust and friendship.
+We listened to these beautiful people, held the questions with them, and tried to be worthy of their trust and friendship.

 Art & Conversation

-Staff and youth leaders host events during the week via Instagram Live.
-Our youth community joins in to chat, share their music, and engage in important conversation about art, culture, and life.
+Staff and youth leaders hosted the following weekday events via Instagram Live.
+Our youth community joined in to chat, share their music, and engage in important conversation about art, culture, and life.